-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 React Native

 React Native is a platform developed by Facebook for creating native mobile applications using React.
 Unlike Ionic, which produces a hybrid application, React Native produces a truly native UI.
-It provides a set of standard React components which are bound to their native counterparts.
-It also allows you to create your own components and bind them to native code written in Objective-C, Java or Swift.
+It provides a set of standard React components that are bound to their native counterparts.
+It also allows you to create your components and bind them to native code written in Objective-C, Java, or Swift.

 Next.js

 Next.js is a framework for the server-side rendering of React applications.
-It provides a flexible way to completely or partially render your application on the server, return the result to the client and continue in the browser.
-It tries to make the complex task of creating universal applications as simple as possible so the set up is designed to be as simple as possible with a minimal amount of new primitives and requirements for the structure of your project.
+It provides a flexible way to completely or partially render your application on the server, return the result to the client, and continue in the browser.
+It tries to make the complex task of creating universal applications easier, so the setup is designed to be as simple as possible, with a minimal amount of new primitives and requirements for the structure of your project.

 There are plenty of other libraries and tools available in the Awesome React list.